 Set in a home-like environment, the new spacious rooms include a private bathroom with shower; pull out bed for partners and caregivers, a comfortable rocking chair/recliner, refrigerator, a safe for valuables, 42” TV and Wi-Fi systems.
 The ability to “Room-in” with their infant enables parents to bond and begin to observe and recognize their baby’s needs.
 Located in close proximity to the postpartum rooms, the nursery includes 13 bassinets and will be comfortable for newborns while parents are resting.

 Architect's rendering of a new Postpartum Room

 Join with Us

 The NWH Charitable Foundation seeks to raise $1 Million toward this expansion’s $3.3 Million total cost.
-In the current reimbursement system, the Maternity Service is only slightly profitable; therefore, philanthropy is critically needed to help with the cost of this expansion.
+In the current reimbursement system, the Obstetrics Service is only slightly profitable; therefore, philanthropy is critically needed to help with the cost of this expansion.